-Here’s a quick video of this spectacular hike
+Here’s a quick video of the hike

 Subscribe to my YouTube channel

 Make your way to the Wong Nai Chung Gap Road bus stop.
 Buses 5, 6, 41A, 63, 66, and 76 stop next to the gas station.
-From here, walk up the steps and to Parkview past the Wong Nai Chung Reservoir on Tai Tam Reservoir Road.
+From here, walk up the steps and to Parkview, past the Wong Nai Chung Reservoir on Tai Tam Reservoir Road.
 Take your time as this is a gradual slope up all the way to Parkview.

 Just before Parkview is the entrance to the Wilson Trail and Hong Kong Trail.
 This is the starting point of the hike.
 Follow the signs to Jardine’s Lookout.